29988122/dockerized-cronied_github-traffic-stats/README.md

 1. Enter your Github ID and Password in gts_docker_cron.sh
 2. Enter your Dropbox access token in config.ini
 3. Build your docker image via /docker/dockerfile
 4. Done.
-Run it using /docker/RUN COMMAND on your machine.
+Run it using /docker/RUN COMMAND on your machine